 The following guide will provide CASAs with valuable advice and resources for advocating for their case youth during the COVID-19 crisis.

-All in-person events, including small group meetings and Continuing Education sessions, have now been moved to an online format.
+All small group meetings and Continuing Education sessions, have been moved to an online format.

 We expect to update this guide regularly as new resources and advice become available; however, as always, please contact your advocacy supervisor or another available staff member if you have any questions and concerns.